Numerical calculation of the $k$-space second Chern number in four dimensions: Numerical methods for the Second Chern number

-Before proceeding, we analyze the computational complexity and memory requirements of the three strategies.
-Across all methods, we have implemented the antisymmetry of the Berry curvature tensor in Eq.~\eqref{eq:C2_pairing} to minimize matrix multiplications.
+Before proceeding, we compare the computational complexity and memory requirements of the three methods.

 \paragraph{Computational Complexity} Since the diagonalization of the Hamiltonian is the most time-consuming part, we define the complexity as the total number of diagonalizations, $N_{k}$, required for convergence.
 For both the lattice-gauge approach (Method I) and the uniform grid integration (Method II), the complexity scales rigidly as $N_{k}=N^4$, where $N$ is the grid density for each dimension.
-To resolve sharp curvature peaks near phase transitions, $N$ must be large globally, leading to excessive computational waste in flat regions.
+To resolve sharp curvature peaks near phase transitions, $N$ must be large globally, leading to unnecessary computational waste in regions where the Berry curvature is flat.
 In contrast, the adaptive mesh method (Method III) decouples computational cost from global grid density.
-By dynamically allocating resources only to diverge regions, it achieves high precision with a significantly reduced number of diagonalizations.
+By dynamically allocating resources only to diverge regions, it achieves high precision with a significantly reduced number of diagonalizations, as will be demonstrated in the subsequent numerical calculations.

-\paragraph{Memory usage} Memory usage further distinguishes the methods.
-Method I is inherently non-local, involving link variables between neighboring $k$ points.
-To avoid redundant diagonalizations, one must cache eigenstates for the entire grid, incurring a prohibitive memory cost proportional to $O(N^4)$.
-Alternatively, one could choose not to store these link variables or wavefunctions to save memory; however, this would come at the expense of a significant increase in computational cost, as each Hamiltonian would need to be re-diagonalized up to $2^4 = 16$ times.
+\paragraph{Memory usage} Method I involves link variables between neighboring $k$ points.
+To avoid redundant diagonalizations, the eigenstates of the entire grid must be stored, with the memory cost being proportional to $O(N^4)$.
+Alternatively, one could choose not to store the wavefunctions to save memory.
+However, this would lead to a significantly higher computational cost, requiring each Hamiltonian to be re-diagonalized $2^4 = 16$ times.
 Conversely, Methods II and III are strictly local.
 Both the perturbative Berry connection formula and the adaptive integration require information only at the current $k$-space point, independent of its neighbors.
-Consequently, they eliminate the need for global wavefunction storage, and thus requires a minimal $O(1)$ memory usage.
+Consequently, these two methods do not need global wavefunction storage, resulting in a minimal $O(1)$ memory usage.